 - Remove from the oven and allow to cool.

-- When cool place in a blender with the chickpeas, garlic, tahini, pomegranate molasses, remaining olive oil and salt to taste if using.
+- When cool place in a blender with the chickpeas, garlic, 1 tablespoon tahini, 1 tablespoon pomegranate molasses (if using), 2 tablespoons olive oil and salt to taste if using.

 - Blend until well combined.